 The family wishes to thank the Morrow Home staff and Melissa Revels for their tender care.
 Also, a loving hug to her sister, Ardella, for her absolute resolution to make mom laugh every week with her visits.

 “Is it so small a thing to have enjoyed the sun, to have lived light in the spring, to have loved, to have enough to have done, to have advanced true friends?”

-To send flowers to Angeline's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Angeline M Rapp, please visit our floral store.